 Can I Buy Property in France After Brexit?

 Many people dream for the day when they can finally move abroad to start a new life.
 It’s common for people to make such a move after retiring, although some people prefer to make such a lifestyle change much sooner.
-However, with Brexit currently in a transition period and with so much still unknown, there is a lot of confusion for UK residents asking the question, ‘can I buy property in France after brexit?’.
+However, with Brexit currently in a transition period and with so much still unknown, there is a lot of confusion for UK residents, including British nationals, British people, and British residents asking the question, ‘Can I buy property in France after Brexit?’.

 Brexit officially began on January 31, 2020, and the transition period is scheduled to last through to the end of the year, if not longer.
-With so many British expats living in France, and many more hoping to buy holiday or full-time property there, a lot of questions have been raised about the pre- and post-Brexit real estate markets and buying processes.
+With so many British expats living in France, and many more hoping to buy holiday or full-time property there, including holiday home buyers and property buyers, a lot of questions have been raised about the pre- and post-Brexit real estate markets and buying processes.
+France’s cultural richness, historical depth, and regional diversity make it an especially attractive destination for buyers.
 The good news is that Brexit doesn’t have to hamper your goal of moving to France, especially if you’re able to act within the next few months.
 Plus, even if you have no choice but to wait, there are still post-Brexit moving options to consider.
+UK citizens retain the legal right to buy property in France, regardless of the UK’s status in the European Union.
+As a founding member of the European Union and the Eurozone, France remains integrated into the broader European economic and political framework, which can affect property transactions for both EU and non-EU buyers.

 While the answers may change over the course of this year, so if you are thinking of buying property in France after Brexit, here’s what we know so far.